bogdando/oooq-warp/README.md

 -e@config/nodes/1ctlr_1comp.yml
 ```

-## Example playbooks for a local libvirt env
+## Example playbooks for a local libvirt env ready for OVB setup

 An example list of the executed plays:
 * the default ``oooq-libvirt-provision.yaml``, that provisions servers and